Analytics206/project_template/README.md

 volumes:
   - E:/AI Research:/app/data/pdfs  # Maps Windows path to container path
 ```

-This means:
-- Your PDFs should be stored in `E:/AI Research` on your Windows machine
-- Inside the Docker container, they will be accessible at `/app/data/pdfs`
-- The script automatically detects when running in Docker and adjusts paths accordingly

-If you change your PDF storage location, make sure to update both:
-1. The `pdf_storage.directory` in `config/default.yaml` (for local runs)
-2. The volume mapping in `docker-compose.yml` (for Docker runs)
-   ## sync_mongodb pipeline

-   -

-   ## sync_neo4j pipeline

-   -

-   ## sync_qdrant pipeline

-   -

 Config changes take effect when services are restarted.
 See `docs/system_design.md` for detailed information about configuration impact on system behavior.

 ## Qdrant Deployment Options